 Later in history, the Nawabs of Hindustan found kite flying as a really interesting sport.
 And then soon, the sport started to gain more popularity and also began reaching the masses.

-1. The Patang Bazaar.
 Throughout the festival week, the bazaars are decorated with various forms of kites for people to choose from.
 The Pataang Baazar remains open 24x7 on all days for the people.
 And despite the huge crowd and chaos that ensues here, the Pataang Bazaar remains a beautiful travel spot for tourists to explore.
 You would be quite surprised to know that the price of the kites here can range between Rs.5 and Rs.5,000.
 Interesting, isn't it?

 During this festival, people are quite charged to participate in this event where they try to tear down the string of the opponent’s kites.
 Generally, small kites that are not particularly stable are used in the combination of aerial combat.
 And before the flight of the kite, the string is coated with a mixture of crushed glass and glue.
 This combination is known as Manjha.

 Sabarmati West Riverfront in Ahmedabad is a significant and most visited tourist destination which can be easily reached by various modes of transportation such as railways, roadways, and airways.
-The riverfront is approximately 950, 540, 2,000 and 1,400 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+The riverfront is approximately 950, 540, 2,000, and 1,400 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

 By Air.
 Sardar Vallabhbhai International Airport is the nearest to reach the Sabarmati riverfront.
 From the airport, the riverfront is approximately 10km away.
-Go Air, Spice Jet, IndiGo, and Air India have non-stop flights to the airport from Delhi and Mumbai, whereas if you are looking for direct flights from Kolkata and Bengaluru then you may consider travelling via GoAir, IndiGo, and SpiceJet.
+Go Air, Spice Jet, IndiGo, and Air India have non-stop flights to the airport from Delhi and Mumbai, whereas if you are looking for direct flights from Kolkata and Bengaluru then you may consider traveling via GoAir, IndiGo, and SpiceJet.
 One may take a local bus or hire a cab to reach the riverfront which is a journey of nearly 20 minutes via Airport road and Riverfront road.

 By Road.
-If you are planning to travel by road then one may consider travelling by inter-state tourist buses.
+If you are planning to travel by road then one may consider traveling by inter-state tourist buses.
 Geeta Mandir Bus Stand is a prominent bus stop where one may deboard the bus to reach the riverfront which is nearly 3km away.
 Biking enthusiasts or people who are planning a long trip may also arrive here by road as the city is well connected with national highways.

 By Train.
 Ahmedabad Junction Railway Station on the Kalupur Road is the nearest to reach the Sabarmati riverfront.
-Arriving from Delhi one may consider travelling via Ashram Express, and Yoga Express, from Mumbai Bhavnagar Express, and Suryanagri Express, from Kolkata Garbha Express, and from Bengaluru Barmer Express and Jodhpur Express.
+Arriving from Delhi one may consider traveling via Ashram Express, and Yoga Express, from Mumbai Bhavnagar Express, and Suryanagri Express, Kolkata Garbha Express, and from Bengaluru Barmer Express and Jodhpur Express.
 After deboarding at the Ahmedabad Junction station, one may take a bus or hire a taxi to reach the riverfront via Swami Vivekananda Road.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.